tarndt/usbd/README.md

 User-Space Block Device (USBD) Framework (written in Go) [![License: MPL 2.0](https://img.shields.io/badge/License-MPL_2.0-brightgreen.svg)](https://opensource.org/licenses/MPL-2.0)[![Go Reference](https://pkg.go.dev/badge/github.com/tarndt/usbd.svg)](https://pkg.go.dev/github.com/tarndt/usbd) [![Go Report Card](https://goreportcard.com/badge/github.com/tarndt/usbd)](https://goreportcard.com/report/github.com/tarndt/usbd)

-Many people are familiar with user-space file systems; this prototype is an attempt to similar provide user-space block devices, specifically those written in Go.
+Many people are familiar with user-space file systems; this library is an attempt to similar provide user-space block devices, specifically those written in Go.
 USDB takes advantage of the seldom used [NBD](https://en.wikipedia.org/wiki/Network_block_device) interface provided by the Linux kernel to allow a daemon running in user-space to export a block device.
+This package can be used to write software block devices and export them via /dev/nbdX.
+After doing so such a device can be formatted with the filesystem of the users'choice (ex. ext4, btrfs, xfs, etc) and mounted in the usual ways (ex. mount, /etc/fstab, etc).

 In this case a daemon is created using the USDB framework that acts as the NBD server.
 Overhead between the daemon and the kernel is minimized by using the [AF_UNIX](http://man7.org/linux/man-pages/man7/unix.7.html) (also known as AF_LOCAL) socket type to communicate between local processes efficiently.
 The USBD framework allows a Go programmer to define block devices that conform the the following simple interface: